obiknows/its-obinna-old-website/journal/where-i-look-for-inspiration.md

 ---
-title: Where I Look For Inspiration
+title: Where I Look For Inspiration on the Internet
 author: Obinna Nnodim
 date: '2019-06-17T11:44:44.000Z'
-excerpt: Do it!
+excerpt: "Fun Fact: It's all around"

 ---